cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### Mount an entire directory with needed files to CageFS

-The second way to add files and directories to CageFS is to mount the entire directory with needed files to CageFS.
+The second way to add files and directories to CageFS is to mount the entire directory containing the files to CageFS.

-This approach should be used for frequently updated files (like UNIX sockets) or for directories with a large number of files or with a big size of data.
+This approach should be used for frequently updated files (like UNIX sockets) or for directories with a large number of files or with files that occupy much disk space.

 The benefits of this approach:
-* no delay between update of the file in the real file system and update of the file in CageFS; when file or directory is changed in the real file system, then they will be changed in CageFS immediately
+* no delay between update of the file in the real file system and update of the file in CageFS; when file or directory is changed in the real file system they will be changed in CageFS immediately
 * data is mounted but not copied to CageFS, so this minimizes IO load while updating cagefs-skeleton

 Please make sure that the mounted directory does not contain sensitive data.